nix-rust/nix/README.md

 [Documentation (Development)](https://nix-rust.github.io/nix/nix/index.html)

-Nix seeks to provide friendly bindings to various *nix platform APIs (Linux, Darwin, ...).
+Nix is a crate for the Rust language that seeks to provide friendly bindings to various *nix platform APIs (Linux, Darwin, ...).
 The goal is to not provide a 100% unified interface, but to unify what can be while still providing platform specific APIs.

 For many system APIs, Nix provides a safe alternative to the unsafe APIs exposed by the [libc crate](https://github.com/rust-lang/libc).
 This is done by